Leading manufacturer and supplier of ready mix concrete, liquid screed and concrete pumps for the South West

 Commercial Concrete FAQs

-The best way to find out how much concrete you need is to measure the dimensions of the area to be poured, then calculate the cubic metres of concrete needed.
-You can use our online concrete volume calculator or talk with our team to get a more accurate estimate.
+The best way to find out how much concrete you need is to measure the dimensions of the area to be poured, then calculate the volume in cubic metres.
+You can use our online concrete calculator for a quick estimate, or talk with our team for a more accurate figure, particularly on larger or multi-stage commercial pours where phasing and wastage allowances need factoring in.

 We are the right people for you – let’s work together!